 Terpenes are sensitive to light, oxygen, moisture, and heat, which are the same threats to watch for with cannabinoids.
 However, terpenes can be even more sensitive to these threats, which means you will have to be even more vigilant with your storage efforts.

-Chemicals found in plastics have been known to degrade terpenes, so first and foremost, avoid storing in plastic bags or containers.
+Chemicals found in plastics have been known to degrade terpenes, and single use plastic often ends up in our oceans and landfills, so first and foremost, avoid storing in plastic bags or containers.
 Store your terpene-rich product in an airtight, glass container like an Evergreen jar.
 Other tips to remember:

 - Keep the storage container at an ambient temperature (around 60-68 degrees F or lower)